thephpleague/tactician-doctrine/README.md

 $ composer require league/tactician-doctrine
 ```

-Next, add the `ORM\TransactionMiddle` to your CommandBus:
+Next, add the `ORM\TransactionMiddleware` to your CommandBus:

 ``` php
 $commandBus = new \League\Tactician\CommandBus(